MyUnisoft/httpie/README.md

 ## 🔬 Features

-- Automatically handles JSON requests and responses.
+- Automatically parse based on the `content-type`.
+- Automatically decompress based on the `content-encoding`.
 - Includes aliases for common HTTP verbs: `get`, `post`, `put`, `patch`, and `del`.
 - Able to automatically detect domains and paths to assign the right Agent (use a LRU cache to avoid repetitive computation).
 - Allows to use an accurate rate-limiter like `p-ratelimit` with the `limit` option.